biocypher/biocypher/docs/tutorial-adapter.md

 ```

 ## Note: Strict mode
-We can activate BioCypher strict mode with the `strict_mode` parameter upon
+We can activate BioCypher strict mode with the `strict_mode` option in the
-instantiation of the driver.
-In strict mode, the driver will raise an error if
+configuration.
+In strict mode, the driver will raise an error if it encounters a
-it encounters a node or edge without data source, version, and licence.
-These
+node or edge without data source, version, and licence.
+These currently need to
-currently need to be provided as part of the node and edge attribute
+be provided as part of the node and edge attribute dictionaries, with the
-dictionaries, with the reserved keywords `source`, `version`, and `licence` (or
+reserved keywords `source`, `version`, and `licence` (or `license`).
+This may
-`license`).
-This may change to a more rigorous implementation in the future.
+change to a more rigorous implementation in the future.